Ry0511/my_bl1_sdk_mods/src/py/rys_qol/README.md

 # Rys Quality of Life

 Contains a variety of changes which generally make the game better.
 Changes range from moderate to extreme with the option to disable as needed/wanted.

 # Version 2.0

 - Added
   - Fast Travel Sorting and Indenting (auto-enabled)
+    - Current Mission Indicator in Fast-Travels (reqiures fast-travel-sorting)

 - Modified
   - Save Restore Position; Now preserves view angle
   - Project Name; bl1_commander -> rys_qol

 - Removed
   - Modifying Game Speed; was a gimmick

 # Version 1.0